 - 6 months or longer and unable to take part in any education or training programs

-All SAGA applicants must also pass a financial eligibility screening to qualify for temporary Connecticut disability benefits.
-To be financially eligible for SAGA, each applicant aged 22 and up must have:
+All SAGA applicants must also pass an income test to qualify for temporary Connecticut disability benefits.
+To qualify for SAGA, each person aged 22 and up must have:

 - No more than $250 in assets per person, or $1,000 for a family of 4 or more people (i.e., bank balance, jewelry, or vehicle’s value beyond the $4,500 standard deduction amount)